jflaatsch/resetOpenDTU/README.md

 Testing with little bites:
 ===================
-- configuring display settings will be in a separate section for Display web browser
+- configuring a display for the web browser will be in the Optional configuration section

 Configure and test main.py
 -------------------